jakekara/QAC250/lectures/lecture07.md

 [img](img)

-# Newsroom exercise
+# Newsroom exercise: Pitching a story

+Get together in groups and come with a story pitch, including a topic and specific questions you want to answer, and a plan for finding out the answers.

-Get together and choose a topic you want to explore, such as baseball or car crashes.
+1. Get together and choose a topic you want to explore, such as baseball or car crashes.

-Brainstorm a list of questions.
+2. Brainstorm a list of questions, such as, are baseball players paid fairly, are car safety features reducing the number of crashes?

-For each question, brainstorm the types of data and human sources that could help answer this question.
+3. For each question, brainstorm the types of data and human sources that you would need to answer the question.

-Divide up the labor and come up with as much information as you can about the topic by the end of class.
+4. Divide up the labor and come up with as much information as you can about the topic by the end of class.
+Be ready to share what you found.

 ### Newsworthiness refresher